Davaakhatan/zero-to-running/docs/QUICK_START.md

 make --version  # Optional
 ```

-## Start Everything
+## Start Everything - One Command

 ```bash
 # Single command to start all services
 make dev
 ```

-This will:
+That's it!
+One command brings up:
-1. ✅ Pull Docker images (PostgreSQL, Redis)
+1. ✅ PostgreSQL database (with automatic initialization)
-2. ✅ Build frontend and backend images
+2. ✅ Redis cache
-3. ✅ Start all services with proper dependencies
+3. ✅ Backend API server
-4. ✅ Run health checks
+4. ✅ Dashboard Frontend (monitoring)
-5. ✅ Show access URLs
+5. ✅ Your application frontend (if added)

 **Wait 30-60 seconds** for all services to start.
+The command will show you when everything is ready.

 ## Access Your Application